bio-tools/biotoolsSchemaDocs/information_requirement.rst

 `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/>`_ provides the foundation for an *information standard* for the description of tools that is being adopted by https://bio.tools.
 The standard has two components:

 * a list of tool attributes (see below) that must be specified (or stated as not being available) for an entry to be labelled in a 5 tier rating of annotation quality
 * a set of `Curation Guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html>`_ describing *how* each attribute should be specified, *i.e.* things that go beyond syntactic and semantic constraints defined by `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/>`_.

-Adherence to some guidelines are checked by automated QC checks within bio.tools whereas others must be manually verified.
-An entry in which all attributes pass the automated and manual checks can be labelled as "Verified".
+Adherence to some of the guidelines are checked by automated QC checks within bio.tools whereas others must be manually verified by bio.tools curators.
+Entries in which all attributes pass both the automated and manual checks will be labelled as "Verified" (and stamped with data of verification and last update).

 .. image:: information_standard.png

 Description of attributes
 -------------------------

 Attributes defined as mandatory in the latest stable schema (`biotools-2.0.0 <https://github.com/bio-tools/biotoolsSchema/tree/master/versions/biotools-2.0.0>`_) are those in the "OKAY" tier plus  "Scientific operation" from the "GOOD" tier.
-NB: A persistent human readable URL e.g. https://bio.tools/tool/signalp is derived from the unique ID.

 General attributes
 ^^^^^^^^^^^^^^^^^^